Devashree95/InsureHub/README.md

 # Insurehub

-# DBMS Application using Streamlit and PostgreSQL
+# CS5614: DBMS Application for Insurance Company using Streamlit and PostgreSQL

 # Overview
 This project entails the development of a comprehensive database system tailored for an insurance